FaisalAl-Tameemi/intro-to-react/chapter_1/__30_jsx.md

 This also goes back to the "React way of thinking" about your components.
 They are reusable entities that could have their own logic as well as visual representation (UI elements).

-You can think of this as a way to build your custom HTML tags and superpower them with their own logic (i.e. JS code).
+You can think of this as a way to build custom HTML tags and superpower them with their own logic (i.e. JS code).

 ### Why Do We Need It?